shreyashankar/shreyashankar.github.io/content/unpublished/systems/index.md

 ---
-title: "Why you should major in systems"
+title: "Why You Should Major in Systems"
 date: "2019-04-03"
 description: ''
 tags: ['systems']